CharlieDigital/SKPromptGenerator/README.md

 }
 ```

 > 💡 Note the usage of a namespace for the class.
+The prompt need not be in a standalone class.
+It can also be placed in an existing `Controller` (for example)

 In the code above, we've created a prompt with two tokens: `{state}` and `{country}`.